-In a small bowl, combine egg white and 1 tsp water.
+In a small bowl, combine egg white and 1 teaspoon water.
 Mix with a fork to loosen egg wash.
 Set aside.

 Combine all dry ingredients in bowl and stir with whisk to combine.